MadsRJ/CRABS_NordicRefDBs/README.md

 Many people rightly advocate not to blindly trust the data found in online reference data repositories (e.g. NCBI, BOLD).
 However, if the alternative is that each and every one of us will have to create references from organisms that we ourselves have identified from the respective environments that we work in, then the whole purpose behind the public repositories is lost.
 In this GitHub repo, focus is instead on collectively identifying and "blacklisting" those accession numbers that are clearly misidentified, and removing these entries as part of creating the reference database.
 As with fundamental legal principles, **innocent until proven guilty**, right?
 I suppose you could view this in legal terms as "all reference barcodes have a right to a fair trial".
 I here provide a preliminary blacklist of all accession numbers that I do not trust the taxonomic identification of, but feel free to either add to this list locally, or to leave a comment on accession numbers that shouldn't be trusted.
 If you provide some contextual support for not trusting an accession number in your comment, I'd be happy to update the blacklist to include your suggested entries.
-Also note that each separate reference database created will work with the same
+Also note that each separate reference database created will utilize the same blacklist file as input.
+It will be subset as part of the script to use only relevant blacklisted accessions, depending on which repository the reference data is retrieved from and what marker is used.

 # Requirements/Prerequisites #
 All of the databases can be built upon activating a conda environment based on the yml-file provided in this repo.
 Follow the below steps to create the environment.